snowdriftcoop/snowdrift/GUIDE.md

 to verify that everything compiles and also appears to work as desired, best practice involves then running our automated tests before sharing your changes with the main project.

-Assuming you ran `sdm init` when you first set up the databases, run the tests INSIDE THE NIX-SHELL with:
+Assuming you ran `sdm init` when you first set up the databases, run the tests with:

     yesod test